oracle/weblogic-kubernetes-operator/documentation/staging/content/samples/simple/domains/domain-home-in-image/_index.md

 The following prerequisites must be met prior to running the create domain script:

 * The WebLogic Image Tool requires that `JAVA_HOME` is set to a Java JDK version 8 or later.
-* The operator requires either Oracle WebLogic Server 12.2.1.3.0 with patch 29135930 applied, or Oracle WebLogic Server 12.2.1.4.0, or Oracle WebLogic Server 14.1.1.0.0.
+* The operator requires an image with either Oracle WebLogic Server 12.2.1.3.0 with patch 29135930 applied, or Oracle WebLogic Server 12.2.1.4.0, or Oracle WebLogic Server 14.1.1.0.0.
 The existing WebLogic Server image, `container-registry.oracle.com/middleware/weblogic:12.2.1.3`, has all the necessary patches applied.
 For details on how to obtain or create the image, see [WebLogic Server images]({{< relref "/userguide/base-images/_index.md#create-or-obtain-weblogic-server-images" >}}).
 * Create a Kubernetes Namespace for the domain unless you intend to use the default namespace.
 * If `logHomeOnPV` is enabled, create the Kubernetes PersistentVolume where the log home will be hosted, and the Kubernetes PersistentVolumeClaim for the domain in the same Kubernetes Namespace.
 For samples to create a PV and PVC, see [Create sample PV and PVC]({{< relref "/samples/simple/storage/_index.md" >}}).
 * Create a Kubernetes Secret for the WebLogic administrator credentials that contains the fields `username` and `password`, and make sure that the secret name matches the value specified for `weblogicCredentialsSecretName`; see [Configuration parameters](#configuration-parameters) below.
 For example: